Table of Contents[Hide][Show]

 - Can help tighten loose skin (like the kind you get after having six babies in nine years…)

-- Can improve digestion since it naturally binds to water and helps food move more easily though the digestive tract
+- Can improve digestion since it naturally binds to water and helps food move more easily through the digestive tract

 - Rumored to help improve cellulite